 The obligation to remove foreign nuclear weapons

-Within 90 days after becoming a state party to the TPNW, Belarus, Belgium, Germany, Italy, the Netherlands, and Türkiye would each be obliged to ensure the removal of the foreign nuclear weapons that they currently host on their territory.
+Within 90 days after becoming a state party to the Treaty on the Prohibition of Nuclear Weapons (TPNW), Belarus, Belgium, Germany, Italy, the Netherlands, Türkiye, and the United Kingdom would each be obliged to ensure the removal of any foreign nuclear weapons that they then host on their territory.
+The political opposition in Belarus continued in 2024 to take a strong stance against deployment of Russian nuclear weapons in their country.
+Previous progress towards the removal of the remaining US nuclear weapons deployed in Europe has currently stalled.

 - Under Article 4(4), any state party with foreign nuclear weapons in its territory or in any other place under its jurisdiction or control is obligated to ensure their prompt removal as soon as possible but not later than a deadline to be determined by the First Meeting of States Parties.